-Step Five: Become Familiar with Systems Approaches and Models
+Step Five: Become Familiar with Systems Approaches and Models you to one mode of thinking.

 Army leaders spend the first half of their careers being exposed to systems approaches and models of thought.
 This starts with troop leading procedures and then progresses to five-paragraph operations orders and the military decision-making process.
 Due to this, leaders are comfortable with constructed approaches that provide a structure to follow.
 As they begin to progress above the tactical level, they will encounter a slew of systems and models to aid with operational and strategic understanding and to comprehend art and science.
 To name just a few, these the processes and frameworks as a way to achieve scientific answers that provide output-based facts and evidence.
 Confining one's thought process to established systems and models prevents critical and creative thinking.
-These constructs serve as a method to approach operational and strategic thought and to differentiate science and art, not as a crutch that restricts constructs include the warfighting functions, mission and operational variables, numerous principles and tenants, and DIME.
+These constructs serve as a method to approach operational and strategic thought and to differentiate science and art, not as a crutch that restricts tively communicate and function at the operational and strategic levels, one must have a solid foundation in doctrinal terms.
+Step five builds on this by adding the requirement to become familiar with systems approaches and models.
+Conflict is a chaotic human endeavor: these constructs constructs include the warfighting functions, mission and operational variables, numerous principles and tenants, and DIME.
 Step five is to become familiar with these concepts.